 As a result, there is an opportunity to structure financing products with terms that are more friendly to sesame farmers, whether in amounts, conditions, or timing of disbursement.
-Opportunity 9 along the sesame value chain

 - Provide more-personalised loans for the varying needs of sesame farmers, enabling farmers to break away from a restrictive group lending model that pushes them to seek out multiple loans to cover their immediate financing needs? - Support farmers in financing longterm infrastructure needs?